gabes135/gabes135.github.io/index.md

 My name is Gabe Schumm!

-I am Physics Ph.D. who recently defended his thesis, looking for a career in industry.
-My area of research is Theoretical Condensed Matter, with a focus on Computational Many Body Physics.
-You can learn more about my research interests [here]({{ site.baseurl }}{% link research.md %}).

-Check out the [projects]({{ site.baseurl }}{% link projects.md %}) tab above to see some of the sports analytics work I've done in my free time.
+I recently defended my Ph.D. in computational physics and am seeking opportunities in data science and machine learning.

+A collection of [projects]({{ site.baseurl }}{% link portfolio.md %}) I've worked on over the years can be found below.
+Click for more info!

+<br/><br/><br/>

+# Portfolio